-Tech@NYU is a student-led entrepreneurship club at NYU that thinks students need to build stuff.
+Tech@NYU is NYC’s largest student-run organization of hackers, designers, and builders.
+We think students need to build stuff.
 Lots of stuff.
 Sitting around and talking about the stuff doesn’t count, winning contests with the stuff doesn’t count, only shipping the stuff counts.

 This is a list of the stuff Tech@NYU members and alumni have shipped.

 Documenting hackers all around the world.
 Hackers are superheroes to one another.
 This is so empowering, even outside the scope of tech.
 What could I do to give this optimism to others, to get people hacking?
 Covered by Techcrunch, Business Insider, and Inc. Magazine.